 Pricing: Professional plan at $15/user/month, Enterprise at $35/user/month.
 14-day free trial available.

 The caveat: Hard to beat on price if you primarily need an ATS with light AI features.
-But its sourcing capabilities are shallow compared to purpose-built AI sourcing platforms — there's no massive candidate database to search, and outreach automation is limited.
+Sourcing capabilities are shallow compared to purpose-built AI sourcing platforms - there’s no massive candidate database to search, and outreach automation is limited.

 5. Workable - Good for Mid-Market All-in-One Hiring

 Workable combines job posting distribution (to 200+ boards), applicant tracking, AI-assisted screening, and built-in video interviews in a single platform.
 It claims access to a 400M+ candidate database.
-It's designed for mid-market teams that want one tool instead of five.
+Designed for mid-market teams that want one tool instead of five, Workable is the most popular all-in-one option at this price tier.

 Key features: AI-powered candidate screening, one-click job posting to 200+ boards, video interview tools, employee referral portal, onboarding and employee lifecycle features.